Home

 On the left the loudspeaker excitation unit with cuprox rectifier, made by Undy; in the middle the Famet loudspeaker.
 In the left hand corner, behind the Undy unit, a 3000 uF condenser made by Nijkerk's Radio, Amsterdam.

-The Undy cuprox rectifier used as excitation unit for the Famet loudspeaker.
+The Undy cuprox rectifier used in the excitation unit for the Famet loudspeaker.

 Nijkrolite 3000 mFd condenser, made bij Nijkerk's Radio, Amsterdam